Coating station

 For transfer rollers, the material name is only the starting point.
 The final choice also depends on medium residue, cleanability, surface roughness, hardness, and transfer stability.

-| Controlling coating amount, liquid film thickness, or dosage | Metering Rollers |
+Metering Rollers — when the main issue is coating amount, liquid film thickness, or dosage

 A transfer roller emphasizes medium transfer.
 An applicator roller emphasizes the application action.
 In real production stations, the two names may overlap.
 The key is whether the roller mainly carries the medium to the next contact position.